-Clashes mar Bangladesh election where turnout appears thin
+Clashes, rigging allegations mar Bangladesh poll amid thin turnout

 “I believe that people will cast their votes in favor of Awami League to continue the pace of development,” Hasina told reporters in Dhaka.
 “The ‘boat’ will surely win.
 I believe in democracy and I have confidence in the people of my country.”

+But opposition leader Mirza Fakhrul Islam Alamgir told reporters a win for his side is “inevitable if the election is free and fair”.

-She has already invited foreign journalists and poll observers to her official residence on Monday, by which time the election result will be known.
+Hasina has already invited foreign journalists and poll observers to her official residence on Monday, by which time the election result will be known.

 Over the same period, annual sales of its economic mainstay, the garment industry, nearly tripled, with garment exports worth $30.6 billion in 2017/18, making up 83.5 percent of total exports.
 One of Hasina’s top jobs if she retains power will be to address demands by garment workers for a higher minimum wage.